DanielMartensson/MataveID/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/subspace_methods_for_system_identification.jpg)

 ### Adaptive Control
 This book is only for adaptive control.
 But there is one algorithm that are very useful - Recursive Least Squares.
 This is a very pratical book for applied adaptive control.
 It's uses the legacy SISO adaptive techniques such as pole placement, Self Tuning Regulator(STR) and Model Reference Adaptive Systems(MRAS) combined with Recursive Least Squares(RLS).
-If you wonder why only SISO and not MIMO, it's because adaptive control is very difficult in pratice to create a reliable controller for all types of systems.
-The more difficult problem to solve, the more simplier technique need to be used.
+If you wonder why only SISO and not MIMO, it's because adaptive control is very difficult to apply in practice and create a reliable controller for all types of systems.
+The more difficult problem is to solve, the more simplier technique need to be used.

 Advantages:
  - The authors of the book explains which chapters are for pratcial engineering and theoretical researchers